Skip to main content

 Cachaça (Cachaça)

-A distilled spirit made from sugarcane juice.
-It's the main ingredient in Caipirinha, Brazil's national cocktail.
+A spirit distilled from sugarcane juice and the backbone of the caipirinha, Brazil's national cocktail.

 spirit40%